devRD/Shipment-Dashboard/README.md

 Builds the app for production to the  `build`  folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 See the section about  [deployment](https://facebook.github.io/create-react-app/docs/deployment)  for more information.